 Cleaning and Sanitation

 - Update standard operating procedures for sanitation of school kitchens, cafeterias, food warehouses, and central production kitchens.

 - Train all employees on health and safety protocols, including correct application of disinfectants and maintaining physical distancing.

 - Clean and disinfect surfaces frequently touched by students during meal service, including tables, chairs, carts used in transportation, and point-of-service touch pads.
 Use timers for cleaning reminders.

-- Ensure gloves, masks, disposable aprons, and other supplies are readily available and used properly.
+- Ensure gloves, masks, disposable or washable aprons, and other supplies are readily available and used properly.

-- Promote fresh healthy menu options that are individually plated meals and preportioned and prewrapped produce.
+- Promote fresh healthy menu options that are individually plated meals and preportioned produce.

-- If using non-disposable food service items, they must be handled with gloves and washed, rinsed, and sanitized.
+- If using reusable food service items, they must be handled with gloves and washed, rinsed, and sanitized.

 - Consider how work stations can be reorganized for proper physical distancing during meal preparation and meal service.